Foundations in Public Participation

 Participants receive a certificate of completion from IAP2 International.

-Tanya, Director of Essential Planning (UK) and Burdett Associates (Australia) has been involved in over 160 projects from:
+Tanya, Director of Essential Planning (UK) and Burdett Associates (Australia) holds the following Accreditations:

 - Registered Planner, Planning Institute of Australia